Staff and Management Committee

 Polly Trenow is a campaigner on gender, economics and education.
 Polly has worked in women’s rights and gender equality since 2005, most recently at the Fawcett Society and as a Clore Social Fellow.

 Angela O’Hagan is Convenor of the Scottish Women’s Budget Group and has been engaged in the process of securing equality analysis in the Scottish Budget process since its inception in 1999/2000.
 She is also a member of the European Gender Budgeting Network, aiming to support development exchange of practice in gender budgeting in Europe.
 Angela is a member of the Scottish Government’s Equality and Budgets Advisory Group (EBAG) and has regularly given evidence to committees of the Scottish Parliament – and elsewhere – on improvements in gender analysis of budget processes.
 Angela is a Lecturer at Glasgow Caledonian University.

-Annelise Johns has a background in Architecture and Urban sociology.
+Annalise Johns has a background in Architecture and Urban sociology.
 Through the WBG, Annelise has been able to combine her interest in feminist economics and experience in housing policy.
 The policy division of the Women’s Budget Group is relatively new and has created the ideal platform to merge the economic and urban realms.
-She has been a member of the Management Committee panel for 2 years, and provides housing related input.
+As a member of the Management Committee she provides housing and heath related input.

 Diane Elson has been a member of the UK Women’s Budget Group for more than 10 years, and was Chair of the Group until September 2016.
 She is Emeritus Professor of Sociology at the University of Essex, UK.
 Diane has published widely on women’s rights and government budgets, and acted as advisor on gender responsive budgeting to the United Nations Development Fund for Women, the United Nations Development Programme, the Commonwealth Secretariat, and the government of Iceland.